niharikajhingan/niharikajhingan.github.io/ling.md

 ### Computational Models of Implicatures
 <sub>*May 2020 - Present* <sub />

-Working with Daniel Smits, and professors Ellie Pavlick and Roman Feiman, I am exploring pragmatic reasoning and implicatures, and the generation of alternatives in computing an implicature.
+Working with Ellie Pavlick, Roman Feiman and Daniel Smits, I am exploring pragmatic reasoning and implicatures, and the generation of alternatives in computing an implicature.
 We are focusing on:
 - How these alternatives are cognitively structured and used
 - How these alternatives can be computationally modelled and generated